 Home Sweet Home

-You will most likely be traveling at some point this holiday season.
-It is important to ensure your home isn’t wasting valuable resources when you’re not there.
+Most Harvard students, faculty, and staff will be home this holiday season making it all the more important to ensure your home isn’t wasting valuable resources.
 Be sure to turn off lights when you leave the room, and computer equipment and electronics at the end of the day.
-Turn power strips to OFF and unplug devices from their outlets.
+Turn power strips to off and unplug devices from their outlets when not in use.
 Also, make sure all of your windows are shut and window treatments are closed to keep cold air out.

 - Shop Local.
 Try the local shops for unique gifts.
 It will save you “shopping miles” and support the local economy.
 Bonus Tip: Bring reusable bags with you to reduce plastic bag consumption.
 Keep forgetting your bags?
 Ask the first store you go to for a large bag and as you make your shopping rounds consolidate all your purchases into that one bag.